Total Distance: 11 km

 If you do not have a passport to cross back into Canada, or do not wish to cross the border, take a right on the road immediately before Customs.
 Follow this road to the end and park near a large highway maintenance garage and gravel pit area.
 Pick up a trail in the northwestern part of the open gravel area which leads to an old road.
 Follow this road to the west for about 900 m until you reach a large metal gate (see trail description below).

-The trail starts in the trees along a fairly wide old road, gently angling upwards.
+The trail starts in the trees along a fairly wide old road with gradual elevation gain.
 After about 600 m, you will be at the intersection of another road.
 Turn left and continue along the road, walking around a metal gate, which is locked during the summer to stop people from driving in the area in order to protect important caribou habitat.
 The road continues to the east end of Fraser Lake (officially named Bryant Lake).

 As you walk on the road, you will notice a large creek on your left - don't worry, there is a 'bridge' across the creek.
 The bridge is 1.5 kms down the road from the gate and is quite narrow, not very level, and has no handrails.
 That's because the 'bridge' is actually just wooden housing around a pipe, so if you are uncomfortable walking across it, this is also the best spot to cross on foot, as the creek is quite shallow and slower moving here.

 Immediately after crossing the creek at this spot, head up the meadow to your left, towards the side of the large mountain.
 You will start by easily walking through a beautiful meadow surrounded with numerous small creeks and alpine tarns.
 Head straight towards the lowest part of the ridge ahead of you that will lead up Fraser Peak, and climb straight up to gain access to the ridge.
 This part is a little steep, but quite short.